 Human rights come from their foundation document - the Universal Declaration on Human Rights.
+You can also read this in English and Gaelic.
 The United Nations has led the way since then in developing human rights, although the European regional system has also developed over the same time and is a source of a lot of rights, good practice and policy.

 Human rights include "civil and political" rights, such as:

 Human rights also include "economic, social and cultural" rights, such as:

 - The right an adequate standard of living

 - The right to adequate food, housing, sanitation and water